 - What are the alternatives to taking this drug?
 Are there herbal or other alternative remedies that I could try first?

 - What is likely to happen if I do nothing?
 Does nausea eventually go away for most women?
 By what stage in pregnancy, on average?

-Over the years, different educators have altered and expanded the BRAN acronym to include other important elements of decision-making.
+Over the years, the BRAN acronym different educators has been altered and expanded to include other important elements of decision-making.
 One popular expansion turns BRAN into BRAIN, where the ‘I’ stands for Intuition and invites us to consider what our intuition or guts are telling us to do.
-Other people add an S to make BRANS or BRAINS and, depending on who you hear it from, the S can either remind people to ask with a Smile or that it’s OK to say ‘Scuse me, I need time to think about this and discuss it with my family.
-(And there are probably more variations; please feel free to share below and I will add them!)
+In other versions, people add an S to make BRANS or BRAINS and, depending on who you hear it from, the S can either remind people to ask with a Smile or that it’s OK to say ‘Scuse me, I need time to think about this and discuss it with my family.
+(And there are probably more variations; please feel free to share below!)